 Someone who has purchased their home will usually be eager to settle down in their new abode.
 The primary concern for the homeowner has to deal with their privacy and comfort.
 The new owner will also want to think of ways that they can personalize their new home, and this might mean some renovation or modifications to the existing floor plan.
 However, most people usually stick with upgrading kitchen appliances and bathroom remodeling.

 Owning a New York City apartment isn’t merely about having a place to call home; it also comes with some significant financial advantages.
 Buying property means that the property owner isn’t wasting money on rent and even if they do decide to move homes, the property can always be rented and become a source of income.
 The many benefits of property ownership are why it is an important option.
 People who bought five figure homes in the 70’s were delighted to sell the same houses for seven figures and more in the later part of the 90’s.
 This tremendous growth isn’t always guaranteed, but it does not make owning New York City real estate any less rewarding.

 Tax benefits regarding owning an NYC apartment, come from the ability to deduct mortgage interest and property taxes from your income statements.
 People who choose to rent do not have such benefits.
 A substantial amount of money can be saved and reinvested from such gains and can also lead to a sizeable reduction regarding expenses incurred monthly.

 Despite all this, it is essential to note that those who choose to rent are not tying down their capital like those who purchase property that earns them no income.
-The fact that it is possible to yield a large Capital Gain from the resale of a property makes the decision to buy a smart one.
+The fact that it is possible to yield a substantial Capital Gain from the resale of a property decides to buy a smart one.